smallk/smallk.github.io/pages_publications.md

 If the SmallK library is used to obtain results for publication, please use the following BibTeX citation:

 	@misc{SmallK,
-  		author       = {Richard Boyd and Barry Drake and Da Kuang and
-						Haesun Park},
-  		title        = {SmallK is a {C++}{/}{P}ython high-performance software
+  		author       = {Barry Drake and Stephen Lee-Urban and Haesun Park}, title        = {SmallK is a {C++}{/}{P}ython high-performance software
 						library for nonnegative matrix factorization
 						(NMF) and hierarchical and flat clustering using